Baez leads Cubs to win over Cardinals in first game of DH

-Javier Baez gave the Chicago Cubs the lead for good Saturday afternoon with an RBI single in the fifth inning and added a run-scoring double during the seventh inning of the Cubs’ 7-2 win over the St. Louis Cardinals in the opener of a day/night doubleheader at Wrigley Field.
+Javier Baez gave Chicago the lead for good Saturday afternoon with an RBI single in the fifth inning and added a run-scoring double during the seventh inning of the Cubs’ 7-2 win over the visiting St. Louis Cardinals in the opener of a day/night doubleheader at Wrigley Field.

 Ben Zobrist went 4-for-4 with two runs scored for the first-place Cubs, who have won two of the first three games of the five-game series and five of their last six overall.
 The Cardinals fell to 2-2 under interim manager Mike Shildt.